thosakwe/c2dart/README.md

-# c2dart
+# lisp2dart
-Experimenting, trying to compile C to Dart Kernel
+Experimenting, trying to compile Lisp to Dart syntax